 How to Grow Lettuce

-You can grow lettuce from seeds, seedlings, or from existing lettuce scraps.
+You can grow lettuce from seeds, seedlings, lettuce plant starts, or from existing lettuce scraps.
 I wanted to take a second to say, it’s very important to start with organic.
 Buy organic lettuce seeds over non-organic.
 It’s worth the negligible price difference, and they will be non-GMO.

 If you plan to regrow lettuce from scraps, buy organic as well.
 Your local library may have a seed program.
 If so, those would be excellent seeds as well.
 They are also free.

 - The time of year you are planting

 - Your climate

 If you are late in the season, you’ll want a faster maturity variety.
 Some lettuce varieties will be ready to harvest in 30 – 40 days while others take 60 – 80 days.
 In addition, there are some types of lettuce that are more heat tolerant or cold tolerant than others.
 If you live in a mild, temperate climate, it won’t matter as much.